17-Sameer/cover-letter-generator/README.md

 Created this AI Cover Letter Generator as a first AI and HTML project, to learn and get experience with AI.
-User inputs The Job title and Company, as well as a short resume summary, then they can generate the cover letter
+User inputs The Job title and Company, as well as a short resume summary, then they can generate the cover letter.

 Using Python as backend :
 Flask → to run the web server and handle requests (from flask import Flask, request, jsonify, render_template)